elliottrt/legendary-journey/README.md

 - there is only a single running process
 - when a system call is issued, control jumps to the operating system then back to the program
 - the kernel acts as the shell
-- user programs must be compiled with the flags `-nostdlib -Wl,-emain,--warn-unresolved-symbols,-q`
+- user programs must be compiled with the flags `-nostdlib -Wl,-emain,-q` and link with `liblgstd.so`
-	- this will allow undefined functions and variables. if these are not system functions, the OS will warn you and not run the desired program.

 ## todo/ideas (in no particular order)
 - change STAGE2_x in Makefile to be dynamically calculated instead of manually